California State University, Sacramento

 The department originally planned to move students into the building this semester, but construction delays altered those plans.
 Over winter break, the department will move in more equipment and furniture, including $300,000 worth of items funded by the University, as they prepare for students to use the new space full-time in the spring.

 The old Art Sculpture Lab will be used by the department for the foreseeable future.
 The Art department produced a book commemorating the old structure that will be made available to donors of $250 or more, in addition to an engraved brick.
-The book will be available at a donation level of $75.
+The book will also be available at a donation level of $75.

 “This facility stands as a testament to what we can achieve together, and it will serve as a beacon of creativity and innovation for generations of Sacramento State students for years to come.” -- Sac State President Luke Wood